RenoventTech/AWS-NetStandard/README.md

 # XamarinAWS
-Libraries for Communicating with AWS in C#, specifically .NET Portable/Xamarin
+Libraries for Communicating with AWS in .NET Portable/Xamarin

+Please leave feature requests on any functionality desired as this project will be ongoing.